 For more information, see Structural or Non-Structural?
 Understanding Foundation Cracks.

 Brick Foundation Repair Methods

 While it’s more challenging to repair homes with brick and stone foundations, it’s not impossible.
 C-channels or a carbon fiber product can be used to stabilize a bowed wall.
 However, if the wall is severely bowed, it’s probably best to have the foundation replaced.

 Fixing settlement issues is tricky because these types of older foundations may preclude contractors from using push piers because they put strain on the foundation during installation.
 It might be possible to use helical piers instead.

 The truth is, it’s often not practical to repair foundations over a certain age.
 For these brick and stone foundations, replacement may be the better option.
 (At Epp Foundation Repair, we don’t perform foundation replacement.)

-If you think your home might have a foundation issue and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri, contact us today for a free foundation inspection and estimate.
+If you think your home might have a foundation issue and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri, contact us today for an estimate.